 Once you’ve determined your content themes and the frequency at which you’d like to post to Instagram, one of the best ways to ensure you stick to your strategy is to create a content calendar that tracks which posts will be shared and when.

 The Instagram API doesn’t quite allow scheduling just yet, which means you cannot schedule posts directly on Instagram.
-To post consistently with Instagram, we schedule Instagram reminders in Buffer.
+To post consistently with Instagram, we schedule Instagram reminders in Buffer (our Instagram marketing software).
 Here’s how it works:

 - Find, edit, and upload a beautiful picture to Buffer.
 Add a caption with hashtags, mentions, and emoji.
 Schedule for the ideal time.

 - Receive a push notification on our phone at the scheduled time.

 - Open the notification, select Open in Instagram, and preview the post.

 - Make any final edits (filters, geolocation) and share from the Instagram app.

 Buffer for Instagram works by adding a post through Buffer and having a reminder pop up on a user’s phone when it’s time to send it out.

 Dive deeper: How to Find the Most Timely, Consistent Instagram Schedule with Buffer